 4There is also a strand of literature that studies the possibility that firms might have biased beliefs (see Aguirregabiria and Magesan (2020) and Aguirregabiria and Jeon (2020) for a review).
-The main difference is that the works in this literature assume that the econometrician knows the true information structure of
+The main difference is that the works in this literature assume that the econometrician knows the true information structure of the game but firms may not have correct beliefs whereas we assume that firms have correct beliefs but the econometrician does not know the true information structure.

-We contribute to the literature on the econometrics of moment inequality models by proposing a simple approach to constructing a confidence set based on the idea of Horowitz and Lee (2021).5 Our approach is new in the context of econometric analysis of game-theoretic models and applicable under alternative solution concepts such as pure strategy Nash equilibrium or Bayes correlated equilibrium.
+proposing a simple approach to constructing confidence sets based on the idea of Horowitz and Lee (2021).5 Our approach is new in the context of econometric analysis of gametheoretic models and applicable under alternative solution concepts such as pure strategy Nash equilibrium or Bayes correlated equilibrium.